EMsoft-org/EMsoft/ReadMe.md

 -  We have added several C-callable routines to the *EMsoftWrapperLib* folders; these are versions of other library functions that have been made callable by C and C++ programs.
 Documentation for all routines is underway and will be posted on the previously mentioned wiki pages.
 - Unfortunately, work on the *EMsoftWorkbench* has come to a temporary stand-still due to lack of development funds.
 Hopefully we will be able to pick that thread back up at some point in the near future...

-## What's coming in 4.3?
+## What's coming in 4.3 and beyond?
 - We are working on improvements to all underlying libraries.
 - We will have a new Monte Carlo program using the Discrete Losses Approximation (DLA) instead of the Continuous Slowing Down Approximation (CSDA).
 DLA produces a better result than CSDA, in particular with respect to the zero-loss peak (which is pretty much absent with CSDA).
 So, in principle, we should get even better agreement with experimental EBSD, ECP, and TKD patterns!
-- In July of 2018, we started working on a new pattern indexing technique that we call *SphInx*; this approach relies on a spherical fast Fourier transform of an EBSD, ECP, or TKD master pattern to index experimental patterns.
+- In July of 2018, we started working on a new pattern indexing technique that we call *EMSphInx*; this approach relies on a spherical fast Fourier transform of an EBSD, ECP, or TKD master pattern to index experimental patterns.
 This will be significantly faster than the current version of dictionary indexing and we are really excited about this new approach!
 - On the TEM side, we will have a number of new programs for the computation of STEM-DCI (diffraction contrast) images, using displacement field input from phase field, molecular dynamics, and discrete dislocation dynamics simulations.
 We will also extend this approach to the SEM-based ECCI modality, and introduce the capability to compute EBSD patterns for deformed materials (i.e., containing dislocation networks derived from discrete dislocation dynamics computations).
 - With financial support from the Naval Research Lab, BlueQuartz can continue work on the *EMsoftWorkbench*; expect a new and more powerful version in this release.
 - We hope to add a few programs for the computation of optical polarized light intensity curves based on a Mueller-matrix approach.
 - Some of our developers told us they have been working on python wrappers for *EMsoft* !!!
 If they are willing to make these available to us, then we will make sure they become part of one of the next releases.
-- We hope to release version 4.3 sometime in the late Spring/early Summer of 2019.
+- We hope to release version 4.3 sometime in the late Summer of 2019.

 ## License ##